 It was especially nice to admire the paintings created centuries ago, that looked eerily identical to some of the photos we had taken.
 We just couldn’t get over the similarities, and it really put it into perspective how well the charm of this place has been preserved.

 The Medieval Crime and Justice Museum is another great stop.
-Known as ‘Germany’s most important collection of legal history,’ it houses torture instruments and other types of barbaric punishment from the medieval ages.
+Known as ‘Germany’s most important collection of legal history,’ it houses torture instruments and other types of barbaric punishment from the medieval ages, when things like witch hunts were still common!

 And for fans of the classic film Chitty Chitty Bang Bang, you can see the child catcher cart right outside the front door!
 (A portion of the movie was filmed in Rothenburg – a fun fact we learned just prior to our trip).
 It is certainly one of the more unique museums you can visit.
 But, note that last admission is 45 minutes before the closing time (admission is €7 per adult).